isaactorresmichel/composer-local-source-repository/README.md

 This is an example for a custom drupal-module package.
 The only important part to set in your *composer.json* are:

 * Add the local `repositories` to your package.
-* Set your `extra` files paths for **composer/installers** wich tells composer to load the custom installers.
+* Set your `extra` files paths for **composer/installers** wich tells composer where to map the local packages.
-For more info look [Composer installers](https://github.com/composer/installers)
+For more info look [Composer installers](https://github.com/composer/installers).
-* Set your `require` statements for your custom main package and source packages.
+* Set the dependency `isaactorresmichel/composer-local-source-repository": "^1.0@alpha"` on your main `composer.json` and source packages (the packages to install).

 ```json
 {